 And do you have any good advice on how to do that and how to dry them after washing?”

 Well, a lot of dreadheads are really into deep cleaning their dreadlocks.
 It’s a really good thing if you are scared that there’s a lot of dust and scary things are stuck inside of your dreadlocks.
 To get a really good recipe on how to deep clean your dreadlocks, you should just Google around and see different types of recipes on how different people have made their deep cleans.
-If you want to buy a kit that is already made; you can buy them from Dollylocks has a kit that is finished with a shampoo and some powder that you can use.
+If you want to buy a kit that is already made; you can buy them from Dollylocks.
+We will shortly have a detoxkit in our shop!

 So, how old should your dreadlocks be before you start to do your first deep clean?
 Well, it’s not the age that really matters, it’s more how fast have your dreadlocks started to mature.
 If it is like this that you can pull some hair out and you feel that there’s still like a lot of air into the dreadlocks and you feel that every time you wash them they go poofy; then I shouldn’t recommend you starting to do the deep clean because you really, really want the dreadlocks to be firm and hold together before you do the deep clean.
 So, just make sure that your dreadlocks have started to mature and you might ask so when do my dreadlocks start to mature?
 It depends on what types of methods your dreadlocks have been made with.
 It depends on how – what type of hair you have.
 It depends on what technique that’s been used to make them.
 So, there’s a lot of different things that will add up to like how fast your dreadlocks will start to mature.